This article provides information on the following topics:

-- Select Checkbox and configure the fields are required.
+- Select Checkbox and configure the fields as required.

-- Navigate to Administration > Task, and click + FIELD.
+- Navigate to Administration > Task > Detail view layout configuration, and click + FIELD.

 - Click SAVE.

-- Scroll to Task field mapping configuration and add your checkbox field.
+- Scroll down to Task field mapping configuration section, to add your checkbox field.

 - After the field is added, click SAVE.
 You can view the checkbox in the task detail view in Cockpit.
 If the CSMs select the checkbox in Gainsight and sync to Salesforce, the field will appear in Salesforce also.